 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display surface point data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples were provide the general knowledge required to load and display surface point data.
+The problem sets below introduce new topics related to the data, as well as challenge your knowledge of McIDAS-V. It is recommend that you attempt to complete each problem set before reading the solutions, which are provided below the problem set.

 Create a time series of surface Temperature, Dewpoint Temperature and Wind Barbs for the last 24 hours over Chicago (KORD).
 Change the Temperature and Dewpoint Temperature axes in the plot so they have the same range.
 Look at the current zone forecast for Chicago to check the accuracy of the forecast for today.
 (Hint: Weather text products can be found under Tools -> Text Data)